ontola/searchlauncher/README.md

 # SearchLauncher

-Android app that lets you search everything on your phone, accessible from any screen.
+Android app that lets you search everything on your phone, and more.
-Swipe from the side and back to open the search bar.

 ## Features

 - **Search everything on your phone** - Apps, their shortcuts, device settings
-- **Search everything on the web** - Youtube and google (with autocomplete), maps, spotify, more!
+- **Search everything on the web** - Youtube, google, bing, maps, spotify...
+Or add your own custom shortcuts!
-- **Gesture activation** - Swipe from the edge and back to open search from any screen
 - **QuickCopy** - Fast access to frequently used text snippets
+- **Custom shortcuts** - Directly call actions from android using Intents (flashlight, rotation)
 - **Speed** - Lightweight, fast!
 - **Smart sorting** - Apps sorted by recent usage (with optional usage stats permission)
 - **Guided onboarding** - Step-by-step permission setup
+- **Background image & Theme** - Customize color theme (including system dark mode) and use your own background image

+## Use as Launcher, Widget, or Overlay

+- **Launcher** - Use it as your default homescreen
+- **Widget** - Add the most powerful search bar to your existing launcher / homescreen
+- **Swipe gesture (Overlay)** - With a gesture from the side, open the search bar from any screen.

 ## Architecture